-B45 Approved revenue budgets, subject to legislative limitations, may be amended during a financial year in the following circumstances:

-- a) virements in accordance with the Scheme of Virement: - b) underspendings approved for carry forward from previous years in accordance with approval guidelines; - c) supplementary requests from General Fund reserves or the Council Contingency Funds with the approval of the Cabinet Member for Finance or full Cabinet; and - d) grants, in accordance with the scheme of virement.

-B46 Where the responsibility for a service is transferred from one department to another, the Director of Finance will transfer the appropriate resources in consultation with the relevant chief officer(s) and report to the Executive at the earliest opportunity.

-B47.
-The CFO will provide a schedule of revenue grants as part of the overall budget proposals to the Council.
+- B45 Approved revenue budgets, may be amended during a financial year in the following circumstances: - a) virements in accordance with the Scheme of Approval (Section F); - b) under-spends approved for carry forward from previous years in accordance with Financial Regulations; - supplementary requests from General Fund reserves or the Council Contingency Funds with the approval of the Portfolio Holder with Responsibility for Finance or full Cabinet; and - d) grants, in accordance with the Scheme of Virement. - B46 Where the responsibility for a service is transferred from one directorate to another, the CFO will transfer the appropriate resources in consultation with the relevant chief officer(s) and report to the Cabinet. - B47 The CFO will provide a schedule of revenue grants as part of the overall budget proposals to the Council.
 Capital grants are shown in relation to the capital programme.
-All grants including new grants received in year will be reported to the Cabinet via the quarterly financial monitoring.
+All grants including new grants received in year will be reported to the Cabinet via the quarterly financial monitoring. - B48 Additions in year to the Capital Programme - Up to £500,000 additional capital spending can be approved by Cabinet on specific projects where - the expenditure is wholly covered by additional external sources; and - the expenditure is in accordance with at least one of the priorities listed in the capital programme; and - there are no significant full year revenue budget effects. - The additional capital spending agreed by Cabinet in one financial year cannot exceed £2.5million